 Joanna has extensive experience in office administration and account management roles prior to branching into law and finally joining the BlackmanSpargo team in late 2016.

 Joanna was raised in Rotorua and in 2015 returned to marry and settle with her husband in her hometown, after living in cities such as Wellington and Melbourne.

 In her spare time, if she is not up-keeping her skills as a Makeup Artist, Joanna enjoys gardening, listening to music and experimenting in the kitchen.

 Hannah joined the firm in January 2015 as our Office Junior.
 In July 2017 Hannah returned from parental leave and took on the role as our receptionist.
-Hannah is the first person you will see when visiting our offices.
-She has a busy role with various administrative duties.
+In 2019 she started working as a legal secretary.
+She has a busy role with various legal secretary and administrative duties.

 Hannah is currently studying to become a legal executive.
 In her spare time she likes to spend as much time as possible with her daughter.

 Rebecca is the youngest member of the team.
-She started with us in August 2016.
+She started with us in August 2016 as our office junior.
 Rebecca is Rotorua born and bred, and finished JPC in 2015.
 She has experience in customer service and is enjoying working in an office environment.
 Rebecca is now working as receptionist but has a number of other administrative duties which assist the firm.